WestDRI/slides/content/torchtensors_webinar/_index.md

 ```

 {{<note>}}
-PyTorch tensors use 32-bit floating points by default <br>
+Remember that PyTorch tensors use 32-bit floating points by default <br>
-NumPy uses 64-bit by default <br>
+While NumPy uses 64-bit by default <br>
 In neural networks, 32-bit is what you want to use
 {{</note>}}